[Guide] How K-Pop/J-Pop Music Charts Work

 Hanteo is a realtime sales chart that counts physical album sales numbers from Hanteo certified stores in realtime.
 Hanteo has realtime, daily, weekly, monthly and yearly sales charts.
 Because of this, Hanteo is the chart that is best used if you want to generally know how an album is doing in realtime sales.
-Hanteo is used to determine the “physical points” given on weekly music shows.
+Hanteo is used to determine the “physical points” given on weekly music shows (Inkigayo, Music Bank, M!Countdown, etc).
 You can track this chart ranking yourself over on Hanteo’s Website (실시간 차트 = Realtime Chart, 일간 차트 = Daily Chart).
 However, you can only view the sales numbers for one album.
 To view the other album sales, you have to have a paid subscription to Hanteo (requires a Korean Social Security number).
-Users like KAS (or even other Shawols) usually post SHINee’s sales for us ^^ Note: Not all stores are Hanteo-certified.
+Users like KAS (or even other Shawols) usually post SHINee’s sales for us which we in turn retweet on our Twitter ^^ Note: Not all stores are Hanteo-certified.
 Please check with your seller before purchasing.
 Our purchase guides always include stores that count for charting unless otherwise noted~!

 Gaon’s physical chart counts album shipments rather than realtime sales.
 The most common description I see of it is: “Gaon counts the number of shipments of an album from distributors minus the number returned by stores.”
-Gaon is used to for the determination of both digital and physical awards given at year end award shows, etc. Gaon’s physical album sales can be tracked on Gaon’s Website through their Weekly, Monthly, & Yearly charts.
+Gaon is used to for the determination of both digital and physical awards given at year end award shows (Golden Disc, Seoul Music Awards, etc.).
+Gaon’s physical album sales can be tracked on Gaon’s Website through their Weekly, Monthly, & Yearly charts.
 Pre-orders are reflected on Gaon (shipments) but not Hanteo (realtime sales).
 Gaon is not used for weekly music shows because their weekly chart doesn’t get updated fast enough.

 [Update: With the latest changes in Korean streaming, it’s increasingly unlikely that international streaming is being counted.
 This has not been verified yet by k-Shawols but is based on observation of other fandoms. i-Shawols are still suggesting i-Shawols continue to stream.
 What is certain is that Melon seems to be in the process of blocking international IPs and now requires a Korean ID number (Korean SSN) to verify your account in the latest app update 4.3.1]